How Many Weeks Pregnant Am I… Really? Here’s the Accurate Answer

-How many weeks pregnant am I?
-This might seem like a straightforward question to ask your doctor, but due date calculation is often inaccurate.
+Finding out how many weeks pregnant you are may seem like a straightforward question, but due date calculation is often inaccurate.
 In fact, only 4% of women actually give birth on their due dates, with a majority giving birth between one and four days after the calculated due date.
 Even more surprising, a whopping 30% of women don’t give birth within the two-week range of their due date.

 It’s tempting to brush off a few days as a simple rounding error, but here’s why you should care: despite their inaccurate calculations, due dates are still used as hard medical deadlines.
 Past your due date?
-Your doctor will probably want to induce you after one week, or two weeks at most.
+Your doctor will probably want to induce you after one to two weeks.
 More than three weeks early?
 You and your baby will be considered pre-term, which has major health implications.

 This post will cover: